Preparing a cryonics patient for cryostorage can involve three distinct stages of alteration of body fluids:

 ρ = fluid density (rho)

-v = fluid viscosity
+v = fluid velocity

 D = vessel diameter

-µ = viscosity
+µ = fluid viscosity

 The fact that diameter (D) is in the numerator indicates that only high diameter vessels have high Reynolds number.
 Velocity (v), also in the numerator, is highest in the aorta & arteries.
 But the use of cryoprotectants and the increase in viscosity (µ) with declining temperature essentially guarantee that turbulent flow will not occur in a cryonics patient.